 A southern view is shown in the next photo.

-Dr. Dvir Raviv estimates that in 5 of the known cisterns to date.
-He marked them I thru V. The total volume of the reservoirs totals to 3,400 m3, enough to sustain the occupants’ need for water.
+Dr. Dvir Raviv has mapped 5 of the known cisterns to date, marking them I thru V. The total volume of the reservoirs totals to 3,400 meter cube, enough to sustain the occupants’ need for water.
 He found a similarity in both shape, size and capacity to other Hasmonean desert fortresses.
-He suggested that the cisterns were cut during the Hasmonean period, while cistern III may have been constructed during the Herodian period.
+Dvir suggested that the cisterns were cut during the Hasmonean period, while cistern III may have been constructed during the Herodian period.

 This cistern has a narrow vertical opening, from which the water was drawn out.
 A ladder was used to descend into it.
 Cistern I is rectangular in shape, has a depth of 7m and an area of 16 x 5.5m, with a total volume of 600m3.

 An opening to another cistern (numbered III) had an easier access.

 Cistern III is 5m deep, has an area of 15 x 5 m, and is cross-shaped.
 The following photo shows the northern section of the cistern.

 The walls have a thick layer of white plaster, with a gray plaster over it, that sealed the cistern’s walls.
 This is a Hasmonean sealing method.

 On the north west wing of the cistern is a Miqveh (Jewish ritual bath), dated to the Hasmonean period.
 It preceded the cistern and its entrance was from the opening.
 At a later time the southern wall was removed, its entrance blocked with silt, and the miqveh was then integrated into the newly built cistern.